gwensyarefaputri/debuy/README.md

 1.  **Initialization**: The script starts by connecting to the specified RPC endpoints for both the source and destination chains.

-2.  **Event Scanning**: In each cycle, the `BridgeRelayer` asks the `EventScanner` to scan for new `TokensLocked` events on the source chain, starting from the last block it checked.
+2.  **Event Scanning**: In each cycle, the `BridgeRelayer` instructs the `EventScanner` to scan for new `TokensLocked` events on the source chain, starting from the last block it checked.

 3.  **Transaction Creation**: For each new event found, a `CrossChainTransaction` object is created with the status `INITIATED` and added to the relayer's pool of active transactions.

 4.  **State Processing**: The relayer then iterates through all active transactions and processes them based on their current status:
     -   **`INITIATED`**: It checks if the source transaction has received the required number of block confirmations.
 If so, its status is updated to `CONFIRMED_SOURCE`.
-    -   **`CONFIRMED_SOURCE`**: It simulates a call to an external oracle or validator network via an HTTP request.
-This mimics the process of obtaining a cryptographic signature needed to authorize minting on the destination chain.
+    -   **`CONFIRMED_SOURCE`**: It simulates a call to an external oracle or validator network to obtain a cryptographic signature needed to authorize minting on the destination chain.
 Upon success, the transaction's status is updated to `RELAY_PENDING`.
-    -   **`RELAY_PENDING`**: It simulates the final step of building and sending a transaction to the destination chain's bridge contract to mint the new tokens.
+    -   **`RELAY_PENDING`**: It simulates building and sending the final transaction to the destination chain's bridge contract to mint the new tokens.
 Upon successful simulation, the status is updated to `COMPLETED`.
     -   **`FAILED`**: If any step fails repeatedly, the transaction is marked as `FAILED` with a reason.

 5.  **Logging**: Throughout the process, detailed logs are printed to the console, showing the status of the relayer and each transaction it is processing.